rehierl/node-tree-outliner/1-2-0-node-trees/_todo.md

 != removal of an object in an ordered set

-one characteristic element per set - consequently one additional element per descendant
+one characteristic element per set - i.e. one additional element per descendant

 a hierarchy of trees -
 i.e. a tree of subtrees